sonorati/gatling-nft/README.md

 # this template

-This is a simple template with gradle runner, gatling and wiremock config.
+This is a simple template with gradle runner and gatling.
 Its possible to run tests against different environments by loading different config files.

 ## Running

 This performance testing project is managed using gradle.
-Most likely you will hook up this command to your CI server and will parameterise it to have different runners.
+Most likely you will hook up this command to your CI server and will parameterize it to have different runners.

 The command to run performance tests is:
 `./gradlew loadTest  -Penv=ci -PsimulationClass=$SIMULATION -PrampUp=$RAMPUP -Pusers=$USERS -Pduration=$DURATION -PstartUsers=$START_USERS`